ietf-wg-cellar/matroska-specification/notes.md

 The EBML Header each Matroska file starts with contains two version number fields that inform a reading application about what to expect.
 These are `DocTypeVersion` and `DocTypeReadVersion`.

 `DocTypeVersion` MUST contain the highest Matroska version number of any Element present in the Matroska file.
-For example, a file using the SimpleBlock Element MUST have a `DocTypeVersion` of at least 2 while a file containing `CueRelativePosition` Elements must have a `DocTypeVersion` of at least 4.
+For example, a file using the SimpleBlock Element MUST have a `DocTypeVersion` of at least 2 while a file containing `CueRelativePosition` Elements MUST have a `DocTypeVersion` of at least 4.

-The `DocTypeReadVersion` must contain the minimum version number a reading application must at least suppost properly in order to play the file back (optionally with a reduced feature set).
-For example, if a file contains only Elements of version 2 or lower except for `CueRelativePosition` (which is a version 4 Matroska Element) then `DocTypeReadVersion` SHOULD still be set to 2 and not 4 because evaluating `CueRelativePosition` is not required for standard playback -- it only makes seeking more precise if used.
+The `DocTypeReadVersion` MUST contain the minimum version number a reading application MUST at least suppost properly in order to play the file back (optionally with a reduced feature set).
+For example, if a file contains only Elements of version 2 or lower except for `CueRelativePosition` (which is a version 4 Matroska Element) then `DocTypeReadVersion` SHOULD still be set to 2 and not 4 because evaluating `CueRelativePosition` is not REQUIRED for standard playback -- it only makes seeking more precise if used.

 `DocTypeVersion` MUST always be equal to or greater than `DocTypeReadVersion`.

-A reading application supporting Matroska version `V` must not refuse to read an application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.
+A reading application supporting Matroska version `V` MUST NOT refuse to read an application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.
 See also the note about [Unknown Elements]({{site.baseurl}}/notes.html#unknown-elements).

 ### Mime Types